apache/spark/docs/sql-ref-syntax-aux.md

   limitations under the License.
 ---

-Besides the regular Data Definition Statements, Data Manipulation Statements and Data Retrieval Statements, Spark SQL supports the following Auxiliary Statements:
+Besides the major SQL statements such as Data Definition Statements, Data Manipulation Statements and Data Retrieval Statements, Spark SQL also supports the following Auxiliary Statements:

 - [ANALYZE](sql-ref-syntax-aux-analyze.html)
 - [CACHE](sql-ref-syntax-aux-cache.html)